grabbeh/introduction-to-coding-for-lawyers/chapter-1.md

 # What is HTML I hear you ask?

-HTML (short for hypertext markup language) was invented in 1990.
+HTML (short for hypertext markup language) was invented in 1990 by Tim Berners Lee.
 It is used as the bones of any website and provides a number of different elements (also called tags) to give structure to a site and also to tell a browser how to display certain elements used in your site.

 Here are some HTML tags: